FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 The entry point defines basic information about your action and is used to automatically load it into a NOMAD distribution.
-It is an instance of a `ActionEntryPoint` or its subclass and it contains a `load` method which returns a `nomad.orchestrator.base.ActionHandler` instance that contains the definition of the workflows and activities, along with the task queue to be used for this Action.
-You will learn more about `ActionHandler` class in the next sections.
+It is an instance of a `ActionEntryPoint` or its subclass and it contains a `load` method which returns a `ActionHandler` instance.

+The `ActionHandler` instance can be used to add workflows and activities, along with the task queue where they will be registered.
+You will learn more about `ActionHandler` class in the [next section](#actionhandler-class).
 The entry point should be defined in `*/actions/__init__.py` like this:

 ```py